kbladin/Voxel_Cone_Tracing/README.md

 # Voxelization_OpenGL
-An algorithm to convert vertex data to voxel data in real time
+Converting mesh data to voxel data and rendering global illumination using cone tracing in OpenGL GLSL.